 In recent years, there’s been a revolution in the way we work in the UK.
-Individuals’ mindsets have changed, challenging the 9-5.
+Individuals’ mindsets have changed; we’re challenging the age-old 9-5.
 Independent professionals are incorporating their own companies.
 They’re building a unique brand of expertise in their field.

-Many independent professionals striking out on their own did so on a contract-to-contract basis.
-To streamline their businesses, most used limited company payment structures.
+Those independent professionals striking out on their own do so on a contract-to-contract basis.
+To streamline their businesses for flexibility, most use limited company payment structures.
+This involves more work than people realise, and not without cost.

-Simple.
-Going limited enabled them to earn big bucks and work in a tax efficient way.
-And it worked.
+Going limited enabled contractors to earn big bucks and work in a tax efficient way.
+It worked then.
+And it’s still working today.

-But did contractors expect the restrictions on mortgage lending their newfound status invites?
-You’d think, perhaps not.
+But do contractors expect the restrictions on mortgage lending that comes with their new territory?
+In most cases, definitely not.
+Nor should they.

 We’ve had many years now to reflect on what went wrong with the economy.
 Inflated interest rates, bad banking practices and global incompetence all played a part.

 In a nutshell, walk into a high street branch and staff will treat you as self-employed.
-In the context of a contractor mortgage, that’s not good.
+In the context of borrowing using your contract rate, that’s not good.

-So why can’t an average mortgage broker outside a bank help?
-As of yet, most don’t have the expertise to place a contractor with an appropriate lender.
+Neither can your average broker or IFA outside a bank help.
+Most haven’t the expertise to place a contractor with an appropriate lender.

-So even though lenders are recognising contractors, little’s changed at High Street level.
-You still need a contractor mortgage broker to get mortgages using gross contract earnings.
+Even though lenders are recognising contractors, little’s changed at High Street level.
+You still need a contractor-specialist broker to get a mortgage using gross contract earnings.

-So what are the big High Street banks doing to facilitate new growth?
-With what have banks like HSBC, First Direct, Lloyds, TSB and Santander replaced self-cert?
+So what are the big High Street banks doing to facilitate new entrepreneurial growth?
+With what mortgage have HSBC, First Direct, Lloyds, TSB and Santander replaced self-cert?

-Most lenders offer some type of self-employed mortgage.
-That type of mortgage deal uses accounts, banking and trading history.
+Instead of self-cert, most lenders offer some type of self-employed mortgage.
+That type of mortgage deal uses accounts, SA302s, banking and trading history.
 Some lenders even ask for projected income, too.

 Lenders put all that into the mixer and come up with a figure.
-This sum will then form the basis of their assessment criteria.
-Roughly, it equates to a permie’s ‘take home’ pay.
+That sum will form the basis of their assessment criteria, which is different from lender to lender.
+Roughly, it will equate to a permie’s ‘take home’ pay.

 Many clients who engage contractors are blue chip.
-Such clients have specific criteria themselves governing to whom they can award assignments.
+These clients have specific criteria themselves governing to whom they can award assignments.

 One is that the contractor’s skill set must match the assignment on offer.
 Another, and most telling, is that contractors operate through a UK PAYE umbrella company.